pravinbhat/dse-zdm-test/README.md

 ---
 ---

+This repository was forked from Yabin Meng's excellent repository  [here](https://github.com/yabinmeng/terradse).
+The original version contains a much more comprehensive automation suite to provision, install and configure a multi-DC DSE cluster monitored by OpsCenter (which stores its monitoring data into a dedicated metrics cluster).
+I highly recommend to use Yabin's repo for general DSE installations that follow the recommended configuration and deployment guidelines.

+The automation in this repository has been simplified to provision a simple, single-DC DSE cluster without OpsCenter.
+This is useful for testing purposes, when a full installation would not be necessary and reducing the installation footprint is preferable.

 The scripts in this repository have 3 major parts:
 1. Terraform scripts to launch the required AWS resources (EC2 instances, security groups, etc.) based on the target DSE cluster topology.
 2. Ansible playbooks to install and configure DSE on the provisioned AWS EC2 instances.
 3. Linux bash scripts to
-   1. generate the ansible host inventory file (required by the ansible playbooks) out of the terraform state output
+   1. generate the ansible host inventory file (required by the ansible playbooks) from the terraform state output
    2. launch the terraform scripts and ansible playbooks

 # 2. Terraform Introduction and Cluster Topology

-Terraform is a great tool to plan, create, and manage infrastructure as code.
-Through a mechanism called ***providers***, it offers an agnostic way to manage various infrastructure resources (e.g. physical machines, VMs, networks, containers, etc.) from different underlying platforms such as AWS, Azure, OpenStack, and so on.

 The Terraform script will provision one DSE cluster with a single DC with a default of three nodes (the number of nodes per DC is configurable through Terraform variables).
 The script could support a second DC but for the moment this has been commented out for simplicity.

 # 3. Use Terraform to Launch Infrastructure Resources